-What type of development is encouraged by the best Montessori infant toys?
+What type of development is encouraged by Montessori infant toys?

 Now they must learn to focus on what they are looking at and to be able to follow the object in their vision.
 By the time they are 12 months old, they can see things both near and far pretty well, and they can follow quick movements with their eyes.

 So, what can you do for your baby to support this progression?
-Montessori’s specially designed mobiles are ideal for this time period.
+The Monti Kids mobiles are ideal for this time period.
 The first mobile (the Munari mobile), which you can give right after birth, is black and white, to take advantage of your baby’s interest in high contrast visuals.
 Montessori mobiles then progress through various colors and shapes to allow your baby to develop all aspects of their vision.
 Once they are familiar with colors, the mobiles present the primary colors, and then a gradation of colors.

 Eventually, the materials Monti Kids delivers to infants for their activity gyms will be composed of solid enough elements that they can withstand having your baby reach out and bat at an object.
 The mobiles do so much to support the development of vision when your baby is small.